SPH73/esse-app/README.md

 Edit: The about page error has been fixed so I cannot see if the 500 page is working now. but as there are no more broken links found thus far it is possible I will not find out before submitting.

 A missing curly bracket on the get_absolute_url link from the profile.html to the album_detail.html has been resolved.
 Not sure how it went missing but it was found and fixed.

+My-friends page fixed.
+The empty conditon was rendering inside the card.
+The Album urls are resolving correctly.
+As of now there are no apparent bugs.

+The footer is too big and I was not able to fix it in time.

 A login with staff status has been created to use for assessment:
 username: testuser